KarasiewiczStephane/WitOMI/README.md

     ## Subsets Pvalue: 9.420452e-13
     ## other elements: subpvalue call

-Second the species marginality is tested for significance following the null hypothesis that the species within a subset is uninfluenced by its subset average habitat conditions (ubiquitous), for WitOMI*G<sub>K</sub>* (Karasiewicz et al., 2017).
+The species marginality is then tested for significance with the null hypothesis that each species within a subset is uninfluenced by its subset average habitat conditions (ubiquitous), for WitOMI*G<sub>K</sub>* (Karasiewicz et al., 2017).

 ``` r
 subor[[1]]$witomig_ktest